6 Best Unilateral Back Exercises to Build Muscle

 single arm back exercises

-People of all age groups can use this exercise to even out muscle imbalance in their back and improve posture.
+It is also easier on the lower back and provides decent stretch to the lats than traditional barbell rows.5 Is one-arm Dumbbell row an effective alternative to the barbell row? – (Naturalbodybuilding) Reddit?
+So, people of all age groups can use this exercise to even out muscle imbalance in their back and improve posture.

 How to do it:

-1. Holding one dumbbell in your right hand, lean your torso forward by bending your hips and knees, and place your left hand on the elevated object such box or bench.
+1. Holding one dumbbell in your right hand, lean your torso forward by bending your hips and knees, and place your left hand on the elevated object, such box or bench.

 2. Brace your core and maintain a neutral spine.
 This is your starting position.